 580,000 acre feet of water is diverted from the four West Slope Basins that feed the Colorado River through 27 Transmountain Diversions annually to Denver, Boulder and beyond.
 They have 60% of the headwaters of the Colorado River and want more.

-The talking point about the West Slope agriculture using 80% of the water from the Colorado River is a lie.
-The Eastern municipalities are already taking 60% of the headwater of the Colorado River through 27 diversions.
+West Slope agriculture using 80% of the water from the Colorado River is a lie.
+The Eastern municipalities are already taking 60% of the headwaters of the Colorado River through 27 diversions.

 100 % Colorado River headwaters